 Safety Management Overseas S.A., Panama (the "Manager"): On May 29, 2008, Safe Bulkers signed a management agreement with Safety Management, a related party that is wholly-owned and controlled by Polys Hajioannou.
 Under such agreement (the "Management Agreement"), each vessel-owning Subsidiary has entered into, or in the case of vessels not yet delivered, will enter into, a management agreement with the Manager (the "Shipmanagement Agreements").
 Under these Shipmanagement Agreements, chartering, operations, technical and accounting services are provided to the vessels by the Manager.
-In accordance with the Management Agreement Agreements, the Manager receives a fixed fee of \$0.575 per day plus 1.0% on gross freight, charter hire, ballast bonus and demurrage from each of the vessel-owning companies in exchange for these management services.
-Under the Management Agreement, each of the Subsidiaries that are scheduled to own newbuild have entered into or will enter into supervision agreements with the Manager (the "Supervision Agreements").
+In accordance with the Management Agreement Agreements, the Manager receives a fixed fee of \$0.575 per day plus, 1.0% on gross freight, charter hire, ballast bonus and demurrage from each of the vessel-owning companies in exchange for these management services.
+Effective from May 29, 2010, the Company and the Manager agreed to set the fee on gross freight, charter hire, ballast bonus and demurrage from each of the vessel-owning companies to 1.25%.
+Under the Management Agreement, each of the Subsidiaries that are scheduled to own a newbuild has entered into or will enter into supervision agreements with the Manager (the "Supervision Agreements").
 Under the Supervision Agreements, the Manager will provide on-site supervision services with respect to all newbuilds, and will receive a fee of \$375, of which 50% is payable upon the signing of the relevant Supervision Agreement, and 50% upon successful completion of the sea trials of each newbuild.
 In addition, under the Management Agreement, an amount equal to 1.0% of the contract price for the sale or acquisition (constructed or purchased) of each vessel is payable to the Manager with the exception of the acquisition of Eleni and Martine.

-For the year ended December 31, 2007, each of the Subsidiaries and Additional Companies that had a vessel in operation had in place a management agreement with the Manager (the "Old Management Agreements").
+Until May 29, 2008, each of the Subsidiaries that had a vessel in operation had in place a management agreement with the Manager (the "Old Management Agreements").
 Under such agreements, chartering, operations, technical and accounting services were provided with respect to the vessels by the Manager.
-Under the Old Management Agreements, the Manager received a fixed annual fee of \$50 plus 0.40% on gross freight, charter hire, ballast bonus and demurrage from each of the vessel-owning companies in exchange for these management services.
-The Manager also received a commission, which was to be separately agreed, on the contract price of the sale of a vessel.
-This had been fixed at 1% for all the vessels sold.
-The Old Management Agreements were amended on January 1, 2008, whereupon the Manager received a fixed daily fee of \$0.575 plus 1.00% on gross freight, charter hire, ballast bonus and demurrage from each of the vessel-owning companies.
+Under the Old Management Agreements, the Manager received a fixed daily fee of \$0.575 plus 1.00% on gross freight, charter hire, ballast bonus and demurrage from each of the vessel-owning companies.
 The Old Management Agreements were effectively superseded and replaced by the new Management Agreement and the Shipmanagement Agreements, entered into on May 29, 2008.
-Management fees charged by the Manager for the years ended December 31, 2007, 2008 and 2009 amounted to \$1,177, \$4,420 and \$4,436 respectively, and are recorded in the accompanying combined and consolidated statements of income as General and Administrative Expenses (see Note 20).
-Commissions on the contract price of vessels sold, charged by the Manager during the years ended December 31, 2007, 2008 and 2009, amounted to \$2,202, \$0 and \$0 respectively, and are recorded within Gain on sale of assets in the combined and consolidated statements of income (see Note 22).
-Commissions on the contract price of vessels purchased, charged by the Manager during the years ended December 31, 2007, 2008 and 2009, amounted to \$0, \$0 and \$710 respectively, and are included as part of the vessel cost.
-Supervision fees, charged by the Manager during the years ended December 31, 2007, 2008 and 2009, amounted to \$0, \$750 and \$750 respectively, and are included as part of the vessel cost.
+Management fees charged by the Manager for the years ended December 31, 2008, 2009 and 2010 amounted to \$4,420, \$4,436 and \$4,880 respectively, and are recorded in the accompanying consolidated statements of income within General and Administrative Expenses (see Note 20).
+Commissions on the contract price of vessels sold, charged by the Manager during the years ended December 31, 2008, 2009 and 2010, amounted to \$0, \$0 and \$330 respectively, and are recorded within Gain on sale of assets in the consolidated statements of income (see Note 22).
+Commissions on the contract price of vessels purchased, charged by the Manager during the years ended December 31, 2008, 2009 and 2010, amounted to \$0, \$710 and \$1,840 respectively, and are included as part of the vessel cost.
+Supervision fees, charged by the Manager during the years ended December 31, 2008, 2009 and 2010, amounted to \$0, \$009 and 2010, amounted to \$0, \$710 and \$1,840 respectively, and are included as part of the vessel cost.